General Application Questions:

 • Law Achievement Scholarships, need-based Endowed and Named Scholarship funds are awarded by the Office of Financial Aid based on information from the FAFSA and, if applicable, academic achievement.

-• Federal loans are awarded by the Office of Financial Aid based on eligibility and in the case of Perkins loans, need, and are based on information as reported on the FAFSA application.
+• Federal loans are awarded by the Office of Financial Aid based on eligibility and are based on information as reported on the FAFSA application.

 Please refer to your program-specific budget and cost of attendance.

-Federal loans such as the Direct Unsubsidized Stafford Loan, Graduate PLUS loan and Perkins Loan require that you must first apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
-If eligible, you will be awarded a Perkins loan and/or an Unsubsidized Stafford loan.
+Federal loans such as the Direct Unsubsidized Stafford Loan and Graduate PLUS loan require that you must first apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
+If eligible, you will be awarded an Unsubsidized Stafford loan.
 First time borrowers of federal loans should also be sure to complete loan entrance counseling and sign the appropriate master promissory note(s) (MPN).

 If desired, once awarded you will need to complete a separate application and promissory note to receive a federal PLUS loan.
 Generally speaking all applications for federal PLUS or alternative loans should be submitted for certification to the Financial Aid office no later than 2 weeks prior to the semester billing due date.